Tdema604/Homework_bot/README.md

 # 📚 Telegram Homework Forwarding Bot

-A Python-based Telegram bot that automatically forwards homework messages from a student group to a parent group.
+This Python Telegram bot forwards homework from a student group to a parent group, saving teachers from posting twice.
+It keeps parents updated on their child's homework while reducing unnecessary screen time and content browsing for kids while waiting for homework updates..

 ## 🚀 Features